Teachers’ unions oppose ‘hybrid’ Leaving Cert proposal

 Reuban Murray, president of the Irish Second Level Students’ Union, said Leaving Cert students were under huge strain and a “compassionate” response was urgently needed.

-“We need to work within the parameters of choice being given to students.
-They have lot out on even more tuition time than last year’s cohort students.
+“We need to work within the parameters of choice being given to students . . .
 We need to move to a point where we give students clarity and certainty.”

 A further meeting of the subgroup is planned for later this week.

-Sources says it is likely that firm proposals will be put before the Cabinet next Tuesday for consideration.
+Sources said it is likely that firm proposals will be put before the Cabinet next Tuesday for consideration.

 Separately, there are growing hopes that a phased reopening of all schools could see all pupils back in school by mid-March.